ffac/site/README.md

 This repository contains the site information for the Freifunk Aachen Gluon firmware.

-The master branch is compatible to: Gluon 2016.2.4
+This branch is compatible to: Gluon 2018.2.x

 Some Tags need cherry picking, see Documentiation at the [Freifunk Aachen Wiki][wiki].